Telling Your Story: Hobbies and TraditionsPosted in Writing Tips

 While we certainly want you to explore your own individual interests or hobbies, we also want to hear what you like to do as a family or what you hope to share with an adopted child in the future.
 Here is an example of how to tie your interests in with a child.

-You’ll see in the example above that we first establish that this is a unique passion and that it says something about who Colin is as a person.
+You’ll see in the example above that we first establish that this is a unique passion and that it says something about who Michael is as a person.
 We also mentioned two books, Animal Farm and The Lorax – this gives the birth mother a sense that not only does he collect famous books, but also books a child would be interested in.
-And then at the end, we tie it into a child by weaving in that Colin would like to share this passion and help a child build a collection of their own.
+And then at the end, we tie it into a child by weaving in that Michael would like to share this passion and help a child build a collection of their own.

 Let’s say you want to go another direction, like talking about your family traditions.
 We recommend that rather than trying to choose your favorites, simply break them down by season.
 Remember, most birth parents are between the ages of 20-30, so they are reading things on line in list format – let’s try to cater to that by using a list here.